-AASB 7.27(a)The fair value of contingent consideration related to the acquisition of Goodtech (see Note 4.1) isAASB 7.27(b)estimated using a valuation technique.
+The fair value of contingent consideration related to the acquisition of Goodtech (see Note 4.1) is estimated using a valuation technique.
 Significant inputs into the model are based on management's assumption of the expected cash outflow and a discount rate of 4.4%.